-Storytelling is a pretty simple concept and one that many are familiar with.
-For visual design it's a great component for presenting work throughout the design process.
+Storytelling is a pretty simple concept, and one that many are familiar with.
+In visual design, it's a great component for presenting work throughout the design process.
 It's important because every company wants to be identified using a main narrative.

 Below is an image from an old TV commercial for a watch.

 The commercial narrative states, "And for graduation, an event of a lifetime, give Bulova, the gift of a lifetime, the amazing new Bulova self-winding watch.
 It winds itself automatically.
 Just set it and forget it.
 The mere motion of your arm keeps it fully wound.
 17 jewels, only $49.50.
-This stunning Bulova Starlet, it's so charming with an enchanting expansion bracelet, a superb gift.
-Amazingly priced at only $29.75.
-The handsome, dependable Bulova Maxim, complete with matching expansion band, this exceptional timepiece is priced at only $29.75.
+This stunning Bulova Starlet— it's so charming with an enchanting expansion bracelet.
+A superb gift, amazingly priced at only $29.75.
+The handsome, dependable Bulova Maxim, complete with matching expansion band— this exceptional timepiece is priced at only $29.75.
 Your friendly Bulova jeweler is now displaying over 300 distinctive 1951 models priced from $27.50 to $5,000.
 Each, regardless of price, embodies Bulova precision, beauty, and dependability.
-So for her, for him, forever.
-For the warmest thanks you ever received give the world's finest timepiece, Bulova, gift of a lifetime."
+So for her, for him, forever, for the warmest thanks you ever received, give the world's finest timepiece, Bulova, gift of a lifetime."

-Writing a script is a bit different than writing a design brief in that script's main objective is to flesh out a story.
+Writing a script is a bit different than writing a design brief in that a script's main objective is to flesh out a story.
 Below is the script for Argo, which won best picture.

 You can see how a script is typically formatted into sections with numbered, noted, and labeled shots.
 You take the script and go on to the second step, which is storyboarding.

 Storyboards translate or visualize the script into sequential images.
 Imagery is used to convey the story, so it's important to keep images in a logical order, much like you would in a comic book.